The strong field gravitational lensing in the Schwarzschild black hole pierced by a cosmic string

 \textbf{1.
 Introduction}

 As an important application of general relativity the gravitational lensing is on the deflection of electromagnetic radiation in a gravitational field.
 Recently more efforts have been contributed to the gravitational lensing and the issue has been developed greatly [1-3].
 In fact, it is difficult to investigate the relations between the deflection angle and the properties of gravitational source because the deflection angle of light passing close to a compact and massive source is shown in integral forms.
 The integral expressions can be dealt with in the limiting cases such as weak field approximation and strong field limit.
-When the light goes very close to a heavy compact body like a black hole, an infinite series of images generate, which provide more information about the nature of the black hole's surrounding.
+When the light goes very close to a heavy compact body like a black hole, an infinite series of images generate, which provide more information about the nature of the black hole's surrounding, and the process is thought as strong field limit.
+Under the strong field limit the integral expression for deflection angle is discussed around the radius of photon sphere which leads the deflection angle to be infinity.
 In these cases the weak field approximation is not valid and the strong gravitational lensing can help us to explore the characteristics of the gravitational source.
 More topics within the region of the strong field have been discussed.
 We can list that the strong gravitational lensing was treated in a Schwarzschild black hole [4, 5], gravitational source with naked sigularities [6], a Reissner-Nordstrom black hole [7], a GMGHS charged black hole [8], a spining black hole [9, 10], a braneworld black hole [11, 12], an Einstein-Born-Infeld black hole [13], a black hole in Brans-Dicke theory [14], a black hole with Barriola-Vilenkin monopole [15, 16] and the deformed Horava-Lifshitz black hole [17], etc..